Hunter Renfrow Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Recent Performances

-- Renfrow put together a 36-yard performance against the Broncos last week on three catches while being targeted five times.
+- In last week's game against the Broncos, Renfrow was targeted five times and racked up three catches for 36 yards.

-- Renfrow has accumulated 15 catches for 137 yards and one touchdown over his last three outings.
-He was targeted 21 times and averages 45.7 receiving yards.
+- Renfrow's 21 targets have resulted in 15 grabs for 137 yards (45.7 ypg) and one touchdown in his last three games.

 Renfrow's Las Vegas Teammates